isabella232/sign-integrations.en/help/workday/install.md

 ![The Adobe Sign Dashboard page](images/classic-home.png)

-## Configure Adobe Sign for [!DNT Workday] {#config}
+## Configure Adobe Sign for [!DNL Workday] {#config}

-To configure Adobe Sign for [!DNT Workday], you need to generate following two dedicated objects in the Adobe Sign system:
+To configure Adobe Sign for [!DNL Workday], you need to generate following two dedicated objects in the Adobe Sign system:

-* **A [!DNT Workday] group**: [!DNT Workday] requires a dedicated “group” within the Adobe Sign account to enable integration functionality.
-The Adobe Sign group is used to control only the [!DNT Workday] usage of Adobe Sign.
+* **A [!DNL Workday] group**: [!DNL Workday] requires a dedicated “group” within the Adobe Sign account to enable integration functionality.
+The Adobe Sign group is used to control only the [!DNL Workday] usage of Adobe Sign.
 Any other potential usage, such as Salesforce.com or Arriba is not impacted.
-The email notifications are suppressed in [!DNT Workday] group so that the [!DNT Workday] users only receive notifications within their [!DNT Workday] inbox.
+The email notifications are suppressed in [!DNL Workday] group so that the [!DNL Workday] users only receive notifications within their [!DNL Workday] inbox.

-* **An authenticating user to hold the integration key**: A [!DNT Workday] group must have only one group level administrator, who is the authoritative holder of the integration key.
+* **An authenticating user to hold the integration key**: A [!DNL Workday] group must have only one group level administrator, who is the authoritative holder of the integration key.
 We recommend that the administrator use a functional email address such as `HR@MyDomain.com` instead of a personal email to reduce the risk of having the user disabled in future and consequently disabling the integration.

 ### Create a user and group in Adobe Sign {#create-a-user-and-group-in-adobe-sign}